North Korea to convene new assembly on March 22 to consider constitutional revision, KCNA says

 The assembly will elect the president of the State Affairs Commission and other senior leadership and deliberate on a constitutional amendment, KCNA said.

-The assembly will also review the implementation of a new five-year policy plan adopted by the Workers' Party last month that included Kim's vow to expand its nuclear weapons and develop stronger long-range missiles.
+The assembly will also review the implementation of a new five-year policy plan adopted by the Workers’ Party in February that included Mr Kim’s vow to expand its nuclear weapons and develop stronger long-range missiles.

 He rules the country as the general secretary of the Workers’ Party, president of the State Affairs Commission, and commander in chief of the Korean People’s Army.
 He is widely expected to be reappointed president of the Commission.
 REUTERS